 Our Impact

 We fight for an unflinching vision of collective liberation.
-We leave nobody behind as we fight alongside people imprisoned in jails, prisons, and detention centers and their families.
+We leave nobody behind as we fight alongside people imprisoned in jails, prisons, and detention centers.

 As is an immigrant-led, abolitionist organization committed to ending immigration incarceration, we organize alongside leaders directly impacted by immigration detention, their families, and communities across the country to advance our liberatory vision of abolition.
 Our work is guided by the wisdom of those who have experienced detention firsthand.
 We believe these leaders are the heart of our movement and the true experts in our fight for collective liberation.